-3. Perimeter lots otherwise abutting a conventional R/R-A or RS/RS-A subdivision may be reduced in size the equivalent of one zoning district with the installation of a standard B landscape buffer yard located within common open space.
+3. Perimeter lots otherwise abutting a conventional R/R-A or RS/RS-A subdivision may be reduced in size the equivalent of one zoning district with the installation of a standard B landscape buffer yard located within common or natural open space, as applicable.
 Perimeter lots may be reduced in size the equivalent of two zoning districts with the installation of a standard C landscape buffer yard.